kassick/dotdot/README.md

 - `dotdot -d dots show -V fedora pkg1`: Shows the actions that would be executed under the `fedora` variant
 - `dotdot -d dots install pkg1`: Install pkg1.
 It there are variants, it will use the default one.
 - `dotdot -d dots install -V fedora pkg1`: Install pkg1 using the rules under the `fedora` variant.
+- `dotdot help-actions`: Lists all actions that can be used in the spec file
+- `dotdot help-actions link`: Shows detailed help for the link action

 # Actions documentation